Fairy Tail Zero: Anime

 An adaptation of Fairy Tail Zero was announced for the Fairy Tail anime television series on the jacket bands of Fairy Tail volume 52 and on the single collected volume of the series.
 The adaptation premiered on January 9, 2016.
-Funimation simulcasted the series as part of the anime's eighth season with a broadcast dub in North America.
+Funimation simulcasted the series as part of the anime's second season with a broadcast dub in North America.

 Reception

 The tankōbon of Fairy Tail Zero ranked 11th in sales by the end of its first week of release, selling approximately 104,878 copies.
 The volume ranked 21st on its second week, and 40th on the third week.
 The New York Times listed the North American release as the 10th best selling manga at the end of its first week, and 8th on the second week.